Miguel Mancera

-Miguel Mancera Aguayo (born December 18, 1932) is a Mexican economist.
-He served as general director of the Bank of Mexico from 1982 until 1998.
+Miguel Mancera Aguayo (18 December 1932 – 10 August 2026) was a Mexican economist.
+He served as general director of the Bank of Mexico, the country's central bank, from 1982 until 1998.

+Early life and career

-Mancera Aguayo was born in Mexico City, and is the son of Rafael Mancera Ortiz and María Luisa Aguayo Cendejas.
+Mancera Aguayo was born in Mexico City on 18 December 1932, to Rafael Mancera Ortiz and María Luisa Aguayo Cendejas.
 He received a bachelor's degree in economics from the Instituto Tecnológico Autónomo de México (ITAM) and a master's degree in economics from Yale University.

-Before joining the public sector, Mancera worked at the Bank of Commerce (nowadays BBVA Bancomer, 1953 - 1955) and taught several courses at the Escuela Libre de Derecho (1956 - 1957).
-He was also a member of the faculty of the ITAM (1958 - 1965) and the Latin American Center of Monetary Studies (CEMLA, 1962 - 1964).
+Before joining the public sector, Mancera worked at the Bank of Commerce (nowadays BBVA Bancomer) from 1953 to 1955 and taught several courses at the Escuela Libre de Derecho (1956–1957).
+He was also a member of the faculty of the ITAM (1958–1965) and the Latin American Center of Monetary Studies (CEMLA) in 1962–1964.

-He joined the Mexican central bank (Banxico) in 1957 and 25 years later was appointed general director by President Miguel de la Madrid.
-During the 1980s, he faced one of the toughest economic crises in the history of Mexico and in the early 1990s he launched a new national currency, the Mexican Nuevo Peso.
+He joined the Bank of Mexico (Banxico) in 1957 and 25 years later was appointed general director by President Miguel de la Madrid.
+During the 1980s, he faced one of the toughest economic crises in the history of Mexico and in the early 1990s he launched a new national currency, the nuevo peso.
+In 1994, following a constitutional amendment granting the central bank its autonomy, he became Banxico's first governor.
+He retired from Banxico and public life in 1998.

+Personal life and death

-Mancera is married to Sonia Corcuera Corcuera.
-He received the Order of Rio Branco (Brazil, 1983) and he is an officer of the French Légion d'honneur (1990).
+Mancera was married to Sonia Corcuera Corcuera.
+He received the Order of Rio Branco (Brazil, 1983) and was an officer of the French Légion d'honneur (1990).
+He died on 10 August 2026, at the age of 93.